Well, let’s start from the beginning.

 I spent the better part of the last five years hustling hard to start and grow my creative agency.
 I found myself at the top of my game, and as all entrepreneurs know well: that means I was behind my computer or on my phone pretty much all day.
 Every moment I wasn’t sleeping or with my boys, I was ON.
 Once they were tucked in, I would hop back on, and happily.
 I love my job.
 And when you love your job, you will do it anytime, all the time, now, later, and always.
 But as we learn, it’s always at the expense of something else.
 Balance is work.
 And it’s kind of an elusive bully.
 Time to beat the bully at its own game.

-I’m writing again and still making the internet great AND I am now a personal and professional coach and have also become a yoga and meditation instructor, teaching people how to do what I did.
+I’m writing again and still making the internet great AND I am now a personal and professional coach.
+I have also become a yoga and meditation instructor, teaching people how to do what I did.

 I know that the work won’t ever be completely over.
 My body could easily slip back into the state it was in but I have come so far and worked so damn hard, I can honestly say I will never let that happen again.
 It took a while to get into this state and it is going to take time to get out of it.
 I accept that, and I want to leave you with a few ideas to keep yourself from getting stuck.